JasperFx/wolverine/docs/guide/handlers/index.md

 * Additional services from your application's Lamar IoC container
 * `Envelope` from Wolverine to interrogate metadata about the current message
-* `IMessageContext`, `IMessagePublisher`, or `ICommandBus` from Wolverine scoped to the current message being handled
+* `IMessageContext` or `IMessageBus` from Wolverine scoped to the current message being handled
 * `CancellationToken` for the current message execution to check for timeouts or system shut down
 * `DateTime now` or `DateTimeOffset now` for the current time.
 Don't laugh, I like doing this for testability's sake.